PlayTensor/playtensor.github.io/_posts/2024-11-16-final-hours.md

 When can we expect those hypothetical updates?
 "Probably not for a while.
 Right now I'm just so exhausted that I can't even imagine myself actually doing any of that.
 But who knows?
 If I delude myself hard enough, maybe something can happen after I've rested up a little.
 And found a day job."

-Looking back at the whiteboard and its crude calendar, there's a small note written on the day marked as November 20th: "Start job search."
+Looking back at the whiteboard and its crude calendar, there's a small note written on the day after the planned launch date: "Start job search."

 "I've been trying to pretend that note isn't there for far too long," says Jack.
 "Deluding myself is a bad habit.
 But I think, to a certain degree, you have to be a little delusional to do something creative.
 If I hadn't lied to myself so much while working on *Tensor 1*, I wouldn't have finished it! *Tensor 1* only happened through the power of delusion."

-Jack claims that the fact that *Tensor 1* is titled *Tensor 1* and not just *Tensor* was not due to delusion.
+Jack claims that the fact that *Tensor 1* is titled *Tensor 1* and not just *Tensor* was not due to delusions of a sequel.
 "It was the opposite," he swears.
 "As hard as I tried, I couldn't lie to myself enough to really believe a *Tensor 2* would be possible.
 But there was something I had always wanted to do, and that was to make something with a science-math theme that then had a sequel with a 2 in the title, so that I could make a logo that used the 2 look like an exponent.
 You know, something like T squared.
 And then I realized, hey, there's really nothing stopping me from just calling something 1 from the beginning and making a logo with a 1 as the exponent.
 I don't need to wait for a 2!"

-But maybe he's just deluding himself.
+But maybe he's just deluding himself again.

 ---